ncomputers/vms26/docs/redis.md

   after verifying Redis contains the required history.
 * Publishing `cam:<id>` to the `counter.config` channel reloads that camera's line configuration and `track_objects` list without restarting trackers.
+* The `CFG_VERSION` key increments whenever configuration is updated.
+Use `watch_config` to refresh application settings when this version changes.